 Trust and Governors

 All Academies in England operate under the legal ownership of a Trust, rather than the local Educational Authority.
-Ermine Primary Academy has now been admitted to the Academy of Lincoln Trust and joins Lincoln Castle Academy as the second of the Trust’s schools which now collectively provide education for children from three to eighteen years and are supportive of each other in all areas of their respective responsibilities.
+Ermine Primary Academy and Lincoln Castle Academy have now joined the Healing Multi Academy Trust which now collectively provide education for children from three to eighteen years and are supportive in all areas of their respective responsibilities.
 All Governors are appointed by Lincoln Castle's Governing Body.

 Contact details: please use the LCA address to contact: